When you form an LLC your business gets privileged tax benefits like self-employment deductions and business expense write-offs.

-A paycheck calculator can be an effective starting point to execute timely tax payments.
-It helps you discover the quarterly amount required to pay.
+A paycheck calculator can be an effective starting point to execute timely tax payments., as it can help you discover the quarterly amount required to pay.
 In addition, it also helps you discover a deductible itemized list.

 Save Funds for the Tax Season

-In addition to both federal and state income taxes, you may also need to file state-specific business taxes.
+In addition to both federal and state income tax, you may also need to file a state-specific business tax.
 For example, some states levy a business privilege tax or franchise tax on certain business structures, including LLCs.
 These can be flat rates or dependent on your business’s profits.

 Incorporate Your Business

-You can change your business status from an unincorporated business structure like sole proprietorship or partnership to an incorporated structure like an LLC or corporation.
-Not only will it provide you with limited liability protection, but it can also provide tax benefits.
+If you operate your business as a sole proprietorship or a partnership, you can choose to incorporate it as an LLC or corporation.
+Not only will this move provide you with limited liability protection, but it will also provide you with unique tax benefits.